What is life like for girls growing up in rural Kenya?

 Skills Training: Students are taught dressmaking skills and take national certifications throughout their three years at Neema.

-Counseling: “On-demand” Individual counseling with trained counselors and weekly group counseling.
+Counseling: On-demand individual counseling with trained counselors and weekly group counseling.
 Counseling sessions extended to students’ guardians’ and alumni.
 Outreach to local primary schools to offer counseling to other girls and boys from the community.

 Discipleship: Daily devotions and study of the Scripture, Alpha Program, the Young Peacemaker Programs, and Bi-weekly visit from chaplain/pastor.